Chemical Property Prediction Under Experimental Biases: Methods

-where $\mathcal{N}(v)$ denotes the set of the neighbor nodes of $v$, while $m_t$ is a so-called message passing function that collects the information (i.e., the representation vectors) of the neighbors, that is a linear function of $(\mathbf{h}_v^t,\mathbf{h}_u^t)$ depending on the edge label $\sigma(v,u)$.
-The $a$ is an activation function, for which we choose the rectified linear unit (ReLU) function.
-The $u_t$ is the vertex update function, for which we use the gated recurrent unit (GRU).
+where $\mathcal{N}(v)$ denotes the set of the neighbor nodes of $v$, and $m_t$ is a so-called message passing function that collects the information (i.e., the representation vectors) of the neighbors, and it is a linear function of $(\mathbf{h}_v^t,\mathbf{h}_u^t)$ depending on the edge label $\sigma(v,u)$.
+Further, $a$ is an activation function, for which we select the rectified linear unit (ReLU) function, and $u_t$ is the vertex update function, for which we use the gated recurrent unit (GRU).
 The initial node representations $\{\mathbf{h}_v^0\}_{v \in \mathcal{V}}$ are initialized depending on their atom types.
 As the message passing operation is repeatedly applied, the node representation vector gradually incorporates information about its surrounding structure.